-Sleep is a natural process that should occupy about a third of our time without our needing to pay much attention to it.
+Sleep is a natural state that should occupy about a third of our time without our needing to pay attention to it.
 Sleep disorders have always existed, but the pressures and temptations of modern life can pose many extra threats to sleep.
-Without enough sleep we are less able to concentrate and to learn, and long-term lack of sleep is associated with a number of health problems.
+Without enough sleep we are less able to concentrate and to learn, and long-term lack of sleep is associated with health problems.
 If you are not sleeping well, it may be that therapy could help.

 In recent years, scientific knowledge relating to sleep has increased hugely and, growing interest in other areas of learning has added to that understanding.
 Despite the increased understanding of sleep, medical training still includes very little on sleep or sleep disorders and the same applies to most other health professions.
 In order to offer evidence-based treatment for patients with disturbed sleep health professionals may need additional training.